Bir Tawil: Population

+Members of the Ababda and Bishari tribes pass through the Bir Tawil region, and unregulated mining camps have been established throughout the territory in search of gold deposits.
+Young Pioneer Tours operated two tours to the territory in 2019 and 2024, and claimed the existence of permanent settlements related to the unregulated mining camps.
+They further claimed that mercenaries and weapons dealers linked to the ongoing Sudanese Civil War were operating in the terra nullius area.

+The local population has reacted unfavorably regarding the attempts to claim the Bir Tawil region over the internet.
+While they mostly welcome rare visitors, they are claimed to be armed well enough to repel foreign occupiers.

 Claims

-Due to its status as de jure unclaimed territory, a number of individuals and organizations have attempted to claim Bir Tawil as a micronation; because of the remoteness and hostile climate of the region, the vast majority of these claims have been by declarations posted on the internet from other locations.
-None of these claims, or any others, have been recognized, officially or otherwise, by any government or international organization.
+Due to its status as de jure unclaimed territory, a number of individuals and organisations have attempted to claim Bir Tawil as a micronation; because of the remoteness and hostile climate of the region, the vast majority of these claims have been by declarations posted on the internet from other locations.
+None of these claims, or any others, have been recognised, officially or otherwise, by any government or reputable international organisation.